ConduitNetwork/docs/integration_guides/DNS/MicrosoftDNS.rst

 DNS Integrations are available in the `DNS Integration` dropdown in Cloud and Group settings.

-|morpheus| will register Instances with the DNS provider when provisioned into a Cloud or Group with a DNS Integration added.
+|conduit| will register Instances with the DNS provider when provisioned into a Cloud or Group with a DNS Integration added.

 Add DNS Integration to a Cloud ..............................